Nada personal (1996 TV series)

 Nada personal (Nothing Personal) is a Mexican telenovela, which was broadcast in 1996.
-It was the first produced by Argos Comunicación for TV Azteca and began on May 20 of that year on TV 7.
+It was the first produced by Argos Comunicación for TV Azteca and began on May 20 of that year on TV 7, though in July it moved to TV 13.
 It was the production that put the network on the radar of the television audience in Mexico.
 It was the first telenovela of Ana Colchero after her leave from Televisa and the first telenovela that discussed political topics.
 She played the role of Camila but had to be replaced by Christianne Gout when Colchero had issues with the network.
 It was directed by Antonio Serrano, director of Teresa and the blockbuster film Sexo, pudor y lágrimas.

 Plot

 Police chief Fernándo Gomez Miranda kills his friend, the well-respected lawyer and likely candidate for Attorney General, Raúl de Los Reyes and his youngest daughter of only thirteen in a vehicle ambush.
 Gomez' son, Luis Mario – a sad-eyed broadcast journalist of passionate conviction – arrives on the scene soon after with his camera and discovers a wounded survivor in the car; Camila, the eldest daughter of de Los Reyes.

 Luis rushes her to the hospital, saving her life and thereby creating a bond between them that he cannot escape.
 Luis' half-brother, police detective Alfonso Carbajal, is assigned to the case.
 An old schoolmate of Camila's, Alfonso has long been in love with her and conflicts arise when all evidence points to Camila being involved in the drug trade.
 The two brothers find themselves caught between their professional duty that would require them to expose Camila and their desire to protect her.

 Standing in their way is Fernando, who is busy fabricating evidence to sink Camila and at the same time taking a very personal interest in Raúl's widow, María Dolores.
 Each on his own, Alfonso and Luis Mario work to prove Camila's innocence and find the real killer, without knowing that the man they seek is their own father.

 The series is based on the life of the former Mexican President (1988–1994) Carlos Salinas de Gortari and his scandalous family story.